busathlab/mdlab/docs/namd_lab2.md

 - **Terminal group patching**.
 The four M2 segments should be patched at the N and C termini by default when checked.
 - **Mutation**.
 Here is where you can mutate certain residues, e.g. Ser 31 -> Asn 31.
 Ensure you mutate all four segments (PROA, PROB, PROC, PROD). **You also use this to set Histidine protonation, see discussion below.** Click on `Add Mutation` to add more mutations.

-The protonation box is limited, and we prefer to use the mutation feature to set His protonation states.
+The protonation feature is limited, instead we prefer to use the mutation feature to set His protonation states.
 You must set His protonation for all occurences in the peptide.
 For example, the 2KQT structure has one His residue on each M2 segment, for a total of four; 2L0J, on the other hand, has two on each segment, for a total of eight.
 We have used the HSE epsilon protonation state for His37 in our lab publications, so we suggest you use that here.

 For 2KQT, it should look like the following: